 Since arriving in the US, I have shadowed an excellent dentist at Kaiser Permanente, which will help me hit the ground running in your program and distinguish me as a fast and dedicated learner.
-I have also recently passed my boards and am thinking seriously about working towards a career in the US military, putting my dental skills at the service of my country as an exercise in patriotic service, and getting acquainted with the cutting-edge way dentistry is practiced in America.
+I have also recently passed my boards and am thinking seriously about working towards a career in the US military, putting my dental skills at the service of my country as an exercise in patriotic service, and getting acquainted with the innovative way dentistry is practiced in America.
 I consider my move to America more than a change of location since I feel very committed to my adopted country.
 This is one of the primary reasons I am thinking seriously about working towards a career in the US military, putting my dental skills at the service of my country as an exercise in patriotic service and professional advancement in my field.

-As a dental student, I finished with the rank of 7th for my entire state in India.
-I am also very proud of the merit award from the Indian Society of Periodontology.
+As a dental student, I finished with the rank of seventh for my entire state in India.
+I am also immensely proud of the merit award from the Indian Society of Periodontology.
 I stay abreast, constantly reading articles in the American Dental Association and the International Journal of Oral and Maxillofacial Surgery.
-I was active in helping out with several research projects in dental school, particularly in medical emergencies, and I still read widely in this area concerning oral surgery.
+I was active in helping with several research projects in dental school, particularly in medical emergencies, and I still read widely in this area concerning oral surgery.
 I have presented papers and posters at state and national dental conferences and workshops.
 In addition to Maxillofacial surgery, I am very much engaged in studying aesthetic rehabilitation/reconstruction and managing trigeminal neuralgia since a close family member was stricken with this disease.

-I am pleased to have gained extensive experience in India before coming to America, working with advanced equipment and managing a team of sterilization techs, dental assistants, lab personnel, etc. I also became adept at Implantology.
+I am pleased to have gained extensive experience in India before coming to America, working with advanced equipment, and managing a team of sterilization techs, dental assistants, lab personnel, etc. I also became adept at Implantology.
 Now, I look forward to participating in research on the reconstruction of the face, lips, and jaws, particularly as part of the battle against cancer and debilitating infections.

-So far, some of my finest moments were spent serving on the committee of a magazine published by my dental school, organizing events and competitions, finalizing winners and runners, and promoting our cultural festivals.
+So far, some of my finest moments were spent serving on the magazine committee published by my dental school, organizing events and competitions, finalizing winners and runners, and promoting our cultural festivals.
 Highly trained in Indian classical dance, I have performed on many occasions and consistently won first place among my fellow dental students.
 I unwind and refresh by dancing, preparing my mind, heart, and soul for giving my all to dentistry the next day.